JanSimek/geck-map-editor/README.md

 ## Usage

 It's currently not possible to load assets directly from master.dat and critter.dat.
-You must extract these archives using [dat-unpacker](https://github.com/falltergeist/dat-unpacker) and convert all files to *lowercase* using the `--transform` option.
+You must extract these archives using [dat-unpacker](https://github.com/falltergeist/dat-unpacker) and convert all files to _lowercase_ using the `--transform` option.
 By default GECK::Mapper will load files from the `resources` subdirectory.

 Use arrow keys or right-click and drag to pan the view.

+Make sure to use the Release and not the Debug version if you are not a developer as the Release version is much much faster in loading maps.

 ## Compatibility